Are you an artist looking to submit/promote music? Or perhaps you are a music fan? We’ve compiled the ultimate list of the best indie blogs of 2021!

 Interestingly enough, the founder went on to create SubmitHub, which – pro tip – is another great place to submit music to.

-Last but not least, GorillavsBear is a Texas-based music blog.
+At number thirteen we’ve got GorillavsBear, a Texas-based music blog with a name that immediately had me picturing a pretty epic showdown.
 In addition to music, the website comprises a photographic collection of the team’s favorite artists.
 Check out the GorillavsBear Polaroids in the New York Times.

 Thanks to this blog, I discovered what ‘Modern Yacht Rock’ is.
 Go and google it.
 Or better go and listen to the mixtapes.